 - Myth: Tinnitus is not connected to hearing loss.

 - Fact: Studies have shown that at least 90 percent of those suffering from tinnitus will also have another hearing loss.
 Some of these are cases of ‘hidden hearing loss’, where the hearing loss is not detected until the tinnitus is investigated or treated.
 Because hearing aids are useful in treating hearing loss and tinnitus, these can be a good solution to both conditions, functioning to minimise the contrast between tinnitus and the surrounding environment as well as picking up and amplifying sounds.

 8. Take A Free Hearing Test At Hidden Hearing

-Hidden Hearing is the leading private provider of hearing care solutions in Ireland, with a national network that includes over sixty-five branches and clinics, and we understand tinnitus!
+Hidden Hearing is the leading private provider of hearing care solutions in Ireland, with a national network that includes over eight branches and clinics, and we understand tinnitus!
 We know that it can interfere with many different aspects of your life, including taking a hearing test, and we will discuss this with you and talk through any concerns you may have.

 If you have tinnitus and already wear hearing aids, you will probably have discussed your tinnitus with your audiologist already.
 If you have not, it is a good idea to do so as soon as possible.
 Tinnitus can be most effectively treated by the used of hearing aids, and your audiologist can help with this.